Sicilian Culture: A Journey Through History, Art, and Cuisine

 Then there are the film festivals.
 The most famous of these is the Taormina Film Festival.
 It attracts famous people from all over the world.

-Syracuse also has its own famous film festival.
+Syracuse also has its own film festival.

 Taormina Film Fest